 Course Code CSE 604

 Course Name Software Engineering

+Category of Course Professional Core courses

-Credits 3L: 0T: 0 P
+Credits 3L:0T: 0 P C:3

 Pre-Requisites NIL

 - > To discuss the process for developing large software. - > To analyse and model a particular system. - > To develop alternative solutions for the system. - > To implement, test and validate a systems design.